nsrivvc/bronze_to_silver_conversion/README.md

 # Bronze → Silver (Stage 2)

-A modular batch system that reads **Bronze** tables from Postgres, applies transformation logic, and writes curated **Silver** tables.
+A modular batch system that reads **Bronze** tables from a data source, applies transformation logic, and writes curated **Silver** tables.
 This repo handles **only** Bronze → Silver.
 Ingestion (JSON → Bronze) and export (Silver → downstream) live elsewhere.